Compare Robinhood vs SoFi: IRA, commissions, fees, trading tools, pros and cons. Which online broker is better?

 Sixth, We Need to Examine Research Tools

-Neither brokerage firm has much in terms of crypto research.
-Crypto profiles on both websites show basic charts and news articles.
-SoFi’s site shows 1-day volume for coins.
-Robinhood’s software does not.
+Neither firm has strong crypto research tools.
+Their crypto profiles show basic charts and news articles.
+SoFi shows one-day volume for coins.
+Robinhood does not.

-For securities, neither company has a screener.
-Both of them have collections of stocks and ETFs.
-These groups are categories that help searching somewhat.
-Examples include Daily Movers and 20 Most Popular ETFs.
-Robinhood’s lists can be sorted by more criteria.
-Examples include analyst ratings and market capitalization.
-While this is nice, what we would really like to see is a robust screener.
-Unfortunately, neither broker has one.
+For stocks and ETFs, neither company has a true screener.
+Both have groups or collections of stocks and ETFs to browse, like Daily Movers and 20 Most Popular ETFs.
+Robinhood’s lists can be sorted by more things, such as analyst ratings and market cap.
+Still, a full screener would be better, but neither company has one.

 Winner: Robinhood